-Again, I say, if we start an aggressive registration program today, ten years from now we may have eliminated 90% of the illegal handguns that are on the street and used by gangs.
+In the U.S., there is an average of 30,000 shootings a year, mostly due to street violence from gangs.
+If we start an aggressive registration program today, ten years from now we may have eliminated 90% of the illegal handguns that are on the street and used by gangs.

 The trick is, how do we make it both convenient and affordable for conscientious, law-abiding citizens to buy and register handguns.
 The simple way would be to authorize licensed gun dealers to process the “legal” registration when they sell a handgun.
 Things are so automated these days, with computers and internet connectivity, that the $25.00 background check fee should include the issuing of a registration card as well.
 Once you have one gun registered, an additional $10.00 registration fee for additional guns would be a reasonable price to pay to the retailer as a processing fee.
 With this system in place, if I wanted to sell one of my registered guns to a friend or stranger, I could go to my local gun dealer, have him be the middleman in the transaction to assure that a proper background check was made and that the registration of that handgun was transferred from me to the new buyer, thus relieving me of all responsibility of that gun.